 Her “Shooting Paintings” evolved into her Nanas, her best known sculpture series.
 These were life size, buxom female figures who developed into larger, rounder monumental works.
 In time, these sculptures became more joyful, more colorful, and even larger.
 Some were posed dancing or performing acrobatics dressed in boldly exuberant primary colors.

-Saint Phalle made outdoor sculptures for numerous cities throughout the world.
+Influenced by Antoni Gaudi and surpassing him, Saint Phalle made outdoor sculptures for numerous cities throughout the world.
 Her most magnificent was “Tarot Garden” in Tuscany, which she began in 1979 and which was opened to the public in 1998.
-Because of the damage done to her lugs by working with polyesters, she moved to the milder climate of California where she died in 2002 of pulmonary emphysema.
+Because of the damage done to her lungs by working with polyesters, she moved to the milder climate of California where she died in 2002 of pulmonary emphysema.

-There was a major retrospective of her work in Paris in 2014-2015.
-She was one of the most significant feminist artists of the 20th century and one of the few to receive recognition in the male-dominated art world.
-Her work is held in collections of the Courtauld Institute of Art in London, Museum of Modern Art, Minneapolis’s Walker Art Center, and the Museum of Modern and Contemporary Art in Nice France.
+There was a major retrospective of her work in Paris in 2014-2015 and a current exhibition to be held through July 17, 2022 at the Museum of Contemporary Art San Diego.
+Saint Phalle was one of the most significant feminist artists of the 20th century and one of the few to receive recognition in the male-dominated art world.
+Her work is held in the permanent collections of the Courtauld Institute of Art in London, Museum of Modern Art, Minneapolis’s Walker Art Center, and the Museum of Modern and Contemporary Art in Nice France.